Brisbane Roar FC: Controversies

-In 2009 Football Federation Australia revoked the clubs Licence to participate.
+In 2009, Football Federation Australia revoked the club's Licence to participate.
 In addition, there were suggestions the FFA would use this opportunity to change certain branding elements including colours and the lion on the shirt.
-These changes did not eventuate but the club's name was changed to reflect its identity as a Brisbane club rather than a state-wide franchise.
+These changes did not eventuate but the club's name was changed to reflect its identity as a Brisbane club as other QLD sides entered the competition.

 In 2009, head coach Frank Farina's second charge for drink-driving within two-and-a-half years occurred as he made his way to training, which forced Roar to launch an internal investigation, that led to his sacking.

-In 2012, Ange Postecoglou, the mastermind behind Brisbane Roar's historic back-to-back A-League championships, quit the club two days after Roar's second title victory to join bitter rivals Melbourne Victory.